Variational Inference for Deblending Crowded Starfields: Introduction

-However, \cite{regier2019_celeste} is limited in that the number of light sources in a given image is treated as known and fixed -- it had to be set using a preprocessing routine.
-This simplification was made in order to have a tractable objective for numerical optimization.
+However, \cite{regier2019_celeste} is limited in that the number of light sources in a given image is treated as known and fixed---it had to be set using a preprocessing routine.
+The authors avoided the transdimensional latent variable space induced by the unknown number of sources in order to have a tractable objective for numerical optimization.

 \bigbreak